Visit Minlaton - Best of Minlaton

 Minlaton is a town in central Yorke Peninsula, South Australia.
 At the 2006 census, Minlaton had a population of 773.
 It is known as the "Barley capital of the world", due to the rich Barley production in the region.
 Minlaton was the home town of Harry Butler, a World War I flying ace.
 His Bristol M1C monoplane has been restored and is preserved in pride of place in a building the centre of the town.
 When he flew an air mail run from Adelaide across Gulf St Vincent to Minlaton in 1919, it was the first over-water flight in the Southern Hemisphere.
 Minlaton is in the District Council of Yorke Peninsula, the federal Division of Grey and the state electoral district of Goyder.
 Thirteen miles to the west is Brown Point, commonly known as "The Bluff" or "Bluff Beach", where the boat winching system is a tourist attraction.Wikipedia

 This is a comprehensive travel guide for Minlaton in Australia.
 From budgeting tips to finding the best spots, this travel guide has got all the insider information to explore Minlaton like a local.
 A gripping city on its own right, Adelaide also deserves a visit.
 Attractions in Adelaide include Glenelg, Adelaide Botanic Garden, Adelaide Zoo.
 Get in the character of the city, this city requires at least of 1 to 2 number of days of exploration.

 Minlaton is an affair to remember, follow this apt itinerary of the place and return home with a bunch of memories.

-Explore the best travel planner for your visit to Minlaton and create a flawless plan in few simple steps!
+Explore the travel itinerary planning tool for your visit to Minlaton and create a flawless plan in few simple steps!